-This is the first section in the journal.
+This is the first section of the journal.
 It gives you space to write down your life goals, your yearly goals, monthly goals and finally week by week goal milestones.
 This is where I write all kinds of goals, not just health and ITP related, but I often have ITP in the back of my mind.
 My exercise goals are always a little focused on ITP.
 Meditation goals are usually for ITP too.

 3 Tips for WRITING GOALS: 1.
 Always write down the goal in a way that a stranger would understand if they read it.
-2. Make sure you write what you will get out of achieving the goal, for example strength, flexibility, stronger sense of concentration.
-If the goal doesn’t actually give you anything or improve your life, you wont feel the need to achieve it.
-3. Write down the reward you will give yourself once you achieve your goal, new jogging shoes, an indulgent magazine or a whole afternoon in your garden on a week day.
+2. Make sure you write what you will get out of achieving the goal, for example, strength, flexibility, stronger sense of concentration.
+If the goal doesn’t actually give you anything or improve your life, you won’t feel the need to achieve it.
+3. Write down the reward you will give yourself once you achieve your goal, new jogging shoes, an indulgent magazine or a whole afternoon in your garden on a weekday.

 2. The ‘Classes’ Section

-The second section of the Journal is labeled Classes and is divided up into small units for every class.
+The second section of the Journal is labelled Classes and is divided up into small units for every class.
 I use this section to keep track of the regular, structured exercise classes that I attend.
 At the moment I go to one Ballet class and one Yoga Class a week.

 3. The Diet Section

 I use the Diet section when I am interested in changing my diet in any way.
-I used it a lot when i wanted to keep track of how much sugar I was eating.
-I also used it to help me when I transitioned into a full time Paleo Eater.
-I used it not only to write down what I was eating after I ate it, I used it to plan my diet in advance so that i was reminded of what I could eat and ideas for breakfast.
+I used it a lot when I wanted to keep track of how much sugar I was eating.
+I also used it to help me when I transitioned into a full-time Paleo Eater.
+I used it not only to write down what I was eating after I ate it, I used it to plan my diet in advance so that I was reminded of what I could eat and ideas for breakfast.

 This is my favourite part.
 It has everything all together, vitamins, herbs, health care and body therapy.

 I use this section to record all the dates, times and details of my appointments.
 I have a separate section for my Haematologist and my GP.
-I record how much medication I am taking and weather it is going up or down.
+I record how much medication I am taking and whether it is going up or down.
 It can be interesting to open up the diary and realise I have not been to see my doctor in three months, time flies and it can sometimes feel like you were just there, when you weren’t.